 You invested in MEDDIC training.
 You ran the workshops.
 Your reps can recite every element of the acronym.
-And yet your forecast is still inaccurate, your champions are still weak, and your team is still getting surprised at the end of the quarter by deals that were never real to begin with.
-Sound familiar?
+And yet… your forecast is still inaccurate, your champions are weak, and deals are falling apart at the last minute.
+If this sounds familiar, you’re seeing the #1 reason leaders complain that MEDDIC is not working.
 The problem isn't the MEDDIC sales process.
-The problem is how it was implemented — and who implemented it.
-Most MEDDIC training fails before it ever reaches a live deal.
-RevCentric Partners' founding team knows exactly why, because they didn't learn MEDDIC from a course or a certification.
-They helped build it at PTC in 1996, then spent the next three decades applying it at Zscaler, Splunk, Databricks, BMC, and Sumo Logic.
+The problem is how it was implemented—and who implemented it.
+The RevCentric Partners team knows exactly why.
+They didn't learn MEDDIC from a course; they helped build it at PTC and spent decades applying it at the world's top tech companies.
 This is their diagnosis.

 Key Takeaways